george-hall-ucl/portable-cellxgene/README.md

       `cellxgene_portable`.
 This contains the Python binaries and packages necessary to run `cellxgene` and `cellxgene-gateway`.
 4. Create a directory called `cellxgene_datasets` that contains all the `.h5ad` (i.e. anndata) files you want to include.
-We discuss below some to consider when converting Seurat objects to `.h5ad`.
+We discuss below how to avoid genes disappearing when converting Seurat objects to `.h5ad`.
 5. Download the script [launch_cellxgene.sh](https://raw.githubusercontent.com/george-hall-ucl/portable-cellxgene/main/launch_cellxgene.sh).
 6. Open Platypus and carry out the following steps (some will be automatic):